synaptrixai/SpiLLI/README.md

 ## Running as an AI User

 * Use the **Agents Portal**: <https://agents.synaptrix.org/dechat>.
-* Import your `.p12` encryption file to interact securely (instructions on the portal).
+* Import your `.p12` encryption file to interact securely ("Getting Started" instructions on the portal).
-* The portal prompts you to select the file once you start interacting.
+* The portal prompts you to select the encryption file once you start interacting to secure your AI pipeline.

 ---